novneetnov/mystore-solidus/README.md

 - (x) Get jq-slim-scroll working
 - (x) Logo method to provide custom Logo.
 - Taxonomy:
-	- Correct & Complete the Taxonomy in the main navbar
+	- (x) Correct & Complete the Taxonomy in the main navbar
-	- Add products with categories(taxonomies) in the admin section
+	- (x)Add products with categories(taxonomies) in the admin section
 - (x) Complete the landing Carousel
 - Implement the *Add to Cart* link and check if it is working in the navbar
 - Correct the fast view for the Products.
 - Create the Product Show Page.
-- Create the Pre Footer and Footer section
+- (x)Create the Pre Footer and Footer section
 - Figure out how to access static AWS uploads in the Views.
-- Make the App work in Heroku after having all static images in AWS S3.
+- (x)Make the App work in Heroku after having all static images in AWS S3.
 - Make Turbolinks work
+- (x) How to set the User created as an Admin User.
+And how to create an Admin User from start?